St Erth: St Erth Sand Pits

 St Erth Sand Pits were worked for Pliocene sands and clays.
 The clay was used for fixing candles to miners' helmets and also for puddling the dry dock at Penzance.
 Later it was used by Bernard Leach at his pottery in St Ives.
 The clay was the source of significant fossil finds and in 1886 the Royal Society obtained a government grant to search the shell-beds.
 In 1962 the pits were designated a Site of Special Scientific Interest (SSSI).
 However, the main use of the sand in this location was for the metal foundries throughout Cornwall, but especially for Harvey's of nearby Hayle, and beyond.
 The sand grains are found coated with a thin film of clay.
 With gentle pressure and the correct percentage of water the sand grains will bind together and can be used for making a sand mould into which molten metals can be poured to make engineering castings.
-One of the disused pits is a geological nature reserve owned by Cornwall Wildlife Trust.
+One of the disused pits is a geological nature reserve owned by Cornwall Wildlife Trust and part of St. Erth Sand Pits SSSI is owned by the Diocese of Truro (via their Diocesan Board of Finance).
 Another good source of clay for fixing candles to miners' helmets was on St Agnes Beacon.